How Much Are House Removal Costs In Twickenham?

 Most Popular Locations for Twickenham Movers?

-From employment opportunities to growing families, no matter what your reason for leaving, Compare My Move can get you on your way to your new home in no time!
-To help you budget before your move, we’ve included the average house price in each location listed above, using data from Right Move.
-The current average house price in Twickenham is £685,216.compare now
+From employment opportunities to growing families, no matter what your reason for leaving, Compare My Move can get you packed up and on your way in no time!
+To help you budget before your move, we’ve included the average house price in each location listed above using data from rightmove.
+The current average house price in Twickenham, as of April 2021, is £735,531.compare now

-According to Right Move, the current average house for London is £744,426.
-Despite the heavy price tag, London is often popular with British movers.
+According to rightmove, the current average house price for London is £798,758.
+Despite the heavy price tag, London is often popular amongst British movers.
 From an abundance of job opportunities to a vibrant nightlife, there are a variety of reasons many people flock to England’s capital each year.

-Part of the London Borough of Richmond upon Thames, Teddington is next on the list with an average house price of £725,683.
-The area’s centre contains urban developments and apartments, whilst the surrounding areas have some of the highest house prices in the UK outside of Central London.
+Part of the London Borough of Richmond upon Thames, Teddington is next on the list with an average house price of £821,501.
+The area’s centre contains urban developments and apartments, whilst the surrounding areas have some of the highest house prices in the UK, outside of Central London.

-Richmond is a suburban town in south-west London (not to be confused with Richmond upon Thames) with a current average house price of £1,057,475.
-This is an incredibly expensive and affluent area with grand properties and modern, luxurious apartments.
+Richmond is a suburban town in southwest London (not to be confused with Richmond upon Thames) with a current average house price of £1,061,482.
+This is an incredibly expensive and affluent area with grand houses and modern, luxurious apartments.

-Hampton has a variety of property types to choose from, with the overall average house price at £598,592.
-Terraced houses are most common in the north of the district, whilst semi-detached properties are more popular in the south.
+Hampton has a variety of property types to choose from, with the overall average house price being £680,152.
+Terraced houses are most common in the north of the district, whilst semi-detached properties are more popular with movers in the south.

 What Are The Average Property Prices In Twickenham?

-Twickenham’s latest average house price is £685,216.
+In April 2021, Twickenham’s average house price was £735,531.
 It has remained at this level for the last few years without drastically increasing or declining.
-For example, the area’s average house price in 2017 was £678,747, which is only around £6,000 cheaper than it is today.
-When planning your budget for your move, don’t forget to compare removal companies to ensure you find the cheapest quote for your local area.
+For example, the area’s average house price in 2017 was £678,747, which is only around £56,000 cheaper than it is today.
+When planning your budget for your move, don’t forget to compare removal quotes to ensure you find the cheapest company for your local area.

-Last year, the majority of sales in Twickenham were terraced houses which sold for an overall average price of £755,818.
-Flats sold for an average of £438,176 last year, whilst semi-detached properties were considerably higher at £806,348.
+In 2020, the majority of residential sales in Twickenham were terraced houses which sold for an overall average price of £752,975.
+Flats sold for an average of £468,544 last year, whilst semi-detached properties were considerably higher at £854,587.

-To help you during your house-hunt, we’ve created a list of some of the cheapest areas to live in that fall under the Twickenham postcode.
-To help you compare prices, we’ve included data from Right Move to show the average sold house price.
+To help you during your house-hunt, we’ve created a list of some of the cheapest areas to live that fall under the Twickenham postcode.
+To help you compare prices, we’ve included data from rightmove to also show the average sold house price.
 However, if you’re looking to stretch your budget even further, don’t forget to use Compare My Move to save up to 70% on the cost of your removal.

 Here are the top 4 areas that offer affordable housing.

-Feltham is a large town in West London with an average house price of £335,442.
-With an average that’s over £340,000 lower than the Twickenham’s overall average, it’s definitely an area to consider when house-hunting on a budget.
+Feltham is a large town in West London with an average house price of £331,898.
+With an average that’s around £400,000 lower than Twickenham’s overall average, it’s definitely an area to consider when house-hunting.
 Despite the lower price, it is only 20-minutes from the centre of Twickenham making it perfect for those wishing to commute.

 What is the Average Rent in Twickenham?

-We’ve put together research on some of the more reasonably priced areas within the postcode to help you with your search for properties to rent in the area.
+We’ve put together our research on some of the more reasonably priced areas within the postcode, helping you search for affordable properties to rent.
+We've tried to include a variety of averages to suit a range of budget types, but these locations appear to be the most affordable options.

-To ensure accuracy, we’ve included data from the property website, Zoopla, by using their area guides to find the current average asking rent.
-For comparison, the average asking rent for Twickenham is currently £2,024 pcm.
+To ensure accuracy, we’ve included data from the property website, Zoopla, using their area guides to find the average asking rent for each location in April 2021.
+For comparison, the average asking rent for Twickenham is currently £1,740 pcm.

-Again, the top spot on our list goes to Feltham with an average asking rent of £1,191 pcm.
-If you’re looking for something spacious, 2-bedroom houses currently average at £1,354 pcm.
-However, if you want something smaller than that, 1-bedroom flats average at £890 pcm.
+Again, the top spot on our list goes to Feltham with an average asking rent of £1,188 pcm.
+If you’re looking for something spacious, 2-bedroom houses currently average at £1,317 pcm.
+However, if you want something smaller and cosier, 1-bedroom flats average at £888 pcm.

-Both an urban and suburban district, Hanworth has an average asking rent of £1,199 pcm.
-This area is worth a look if you want a small, modern flat, as 1-bedroom flats have an average asking rent of £807 pcm here, the cheapest on this list.
-If you want something bigger, worry not, as 2-bedroom houses have an average asking rent of £1,367 pcm.
+Both an urban and suburban district, Hanworth has an average asking rent of £1,288 pcm.
+This area is worth a look if you want a small but modern flat, as 1-bedroom flats have an average asking rent of £1,029 pcm.
+If you want something more spacious then worry not, as 2-bedroom houses have an average asking rent of £1,301 pcm.

-As well as having fairly cheap property prices, Hounslow is also an area for potential renters, with an average asking rent of £1,306 pcm.
-If you’re looking for flats during your search, 1-bedroom flats currently average at £991 pcm.
-However, 2-bedroom houses average at £1,466 pcm.
+As well as having fairly cheap property prices, Hounslow is also an area for potential renters with an average asking rent of £1,194 pcm.
+If you’re looking for flats during your search, 1-bedroom flats currently average at £976 pcm.
+However, 2-bedroom houses average at £1,390 pcm.